Huso213/portfolio/README.md

          // ...
        ],
      },
-     // Add more work experiences
+     // Add more work Experiences
    ];
    ```